-Exploring the east coast of England has now been made even easier, with the launch of The Coastal Pass.
+Exploring the coast of England has now been made even easier, with the launch of England's Coast.
 The interactive booking tool allows visitors to design their own itineraries, explore and book their holidays to coast of England at the click of a button.

 Suffolk Coast and Heaths Area of Outstanding Natural Beauty have created this fabulous itinterary, encapsulating the coast and countryside from Lowestoft to Harwich.

 9am - After a stay at Ivy House Hotel in Oulton Broad, leave Lowestoft and drive to Southwold via the A12/B1127.
 The 10 mile trip should take you approximately 20 minutes.
 Upon arrival, visit Southwold Pier and Harbour, treating yourself to an ice cream or a bottle of Adnams Ghost Ship from the Adnams Store, to enjoy later that evening.

 10.15am - Leave Southwold and drive to Blythburgh via the A1095, stopping for a stroll through the Hen Reed Beds Wildlife Reserve.
 A walk to the hide, takes approximately 20 minutes; spotting the wading birds and enjoying views across Blyth estuary (http://www.suffolkwildlifetrust.org/reserves/hen-reedbed).

 Before leaving Blythburgh, visit the church to photograph the wooden angles in the roof.

 11.15am - Leave Blythburgh and drive along the B1125 to Dunwich.
 Visit the Lost City, once the busiest port on the east coast, where now only a few houses remain and stop at the beach café, the excellent museum and the abbey ruins. (http://www.dunwichmuseum.org.uk/).